tuananh/emsdk-docker/README.md

 docker run -it --rm -u $(id -u):$(id -g) -v $PWD:/src -w /src tuananh/emsdk emcc -O3 src/xxhash.c -s WASM=1 -s SIDE_MODULE=1 -o src/xxhash.wasm
 ```

+In this example, suppose our project has a `src` folder with a C file `xxhash.c` in it.
+What we do here is that we will mount the `src` folder into the container's `/src` folder, compile
+it the `.wasm` there in the container and output it back to the host's `src` folder.

 ```json
 "scripts": {